-3. demonstrate an understanding of certain key features of the tax system that apply to defined benefit schemes
+3. demonstrate an understanding of certain key features of the tax system that apply to defined benefit schemes analyse the impact of the following evaluate the importance of evaluate each of the following

 - tax relief on contributions and investment return

 - authorised and unauthorised payments

 - Annual Allowance

 - Lifetime Allowance

 - o protection

-- Benefit Crystallisation Events
+- o Benefit Crystallisation Events

-- registration and de registration
+- o registration and de registration

 - o scheme pays

-4. identify the roles of the employer and trustees
+- 4. identify the roles of the employer and trustees